Gametize's 5D Framework & Scorecard

 The Gametize scorecard is designed to measure the success of your gamification strategy.
 Score each of the questions out of 10, with 10 being the best score.

-Step 1: Use the 5D Framework
+Step 1: Use the 6D Playbook

 Step 2: Game Structure & Elements